aldebaran/qibuild/doc/source/hacking/contrib/cmake/coding_guide.rst

   user cmake code) must start with qi, other should not start with qi (prefer using _qi for example).

+* When writing a convenience function, not to be used outside, start the name with an underscore, if you have a whole bunch of internal functions, put them in a separated file, in the ``internal`` subdirectory.

-* The CMakeParseArguments module is very useful, please use it.
+* The ``CMakeParseArguments`` module is very useful, please use it.

 * Please do not use C-like construct for strings spanning on several lines;
   rather use nice CMake feature for this::